odhyp/hugo-tailwindcss-starter/README.md

   <p align="center">
     A starter project for Hugo and TailwindCSS v4.1
     <br />
-    Ready to deploy in Vercel or Netlify 🚀
+    Ready to deploy in Vercel, GitHub Pages or Netlify 🚀
     <br />
     <a href="https://hugo-tailwindcss-starter.vercel.app/"><strong>View Live »</strong></a>
     <br />